vandit98/linear_models/readme.txt

 hi
-in this notebook i have compared three linear regression models 1)linear regression
+In this notebook i have compared three linear regression models 1)linear regression
 2)ridge
 3)lasso